Le0nerdo/Network-Clipboard/README.md

 ![Badge telling if Mvane tests pass.](https://github.com/Le0nerdo/Network-Clipboard/workflows/Java%20CI%20with%20Maven/badge.svg)
 [![codecov](https://codecov.io/gh/Le0nerdo/Network-Clipboard/branch/main/graph/badge.svg?token=H0Z401L8CI)](https://codecov.io/gh/Le0nerdo/Network-Clipboard)

 > In the current version the application freezes when the internet connection is lost.
 Help to fix this is appreciated.
-The mosty likely solution will be to change away from mongoDB Atlas.
+The most likely solution will be to change away from mongoDB Atlas.

 Network Clipboard is a program that makes it possible to cut, copy and paste text across multiple devices.